mcglynnk/mcglynnk.github.io/content/authors/admin/_index.md

 ---

-I am a biochemist and cancer biologist with a research background in epigenetic mechanisms driving cancer transformation.
-During my time in the lab, I've enjoyed applying my diverse technical skill set to research problems and tackling projects on a team.
-I'm currently putting my skills to use creating two new CRISPR/Cas9 cell lines for ChIP-sequencing experiments!
+I'm a biochemist and cancer biologist with a research background in epigenetic mechanisms driving cancer transformation.
+During my time in the lab, I've enjoyed applying my diverse technical skill set to research problems and implementing new methods.
+Currently, I'm putting my skills to use creating a new CRISPR/Cas9 knockout cell line while working on R & Python data science projects!
 When I’m not at the bench, I enjoy cooking, traveling, and indoor gardening.

+*Updated Aug 29th, 2019*